Royal Institution for the Instruction of Deaf Children, Birmingham, Warwickshire

 In 1930, the word 'Dumb' was dropped from theorganisation's name, and in 1935 it adopted the title the 'Royal School for Deaf Children, Birmingham.'

 The school closed in1984.
-The building was subsequently demolished and the Sunrise care home now occupies the site.
+The original building was subsequently demolished and the Sunrise care home now occupies the site.
+The properties to the north have been refurbished as a residential complex known as St George's Place.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.